-Polycythemia vera is a condition characterized by an increased number of red blood cells within the bloodstream.
-Affected individuals may also have excess white blood cells and platelets.
-These extra cells cause the blood to be thicker than normal.
+Polycythemia vera is a condition characterized by an increased number of red blood cells in the bloodstream.
+Affected individuals may also have excess white blood cells and blood clotting cells called platelets.
+These extra cells and platelets cause the blood to be thicker than normal.
 As a result, abnormal blood clots are more likely to form and block the flow of blood through arteries and veins.
 Individuals with polycythemia vera have an increased risk of deep vein thrombosis (DVT), a type of blood clot that occurs in the deep veins of the arms or legs.
 If a DVT travels through the bloodstream and lodges in the lungs, it can cause a life-threatening clot known as a pulmonary embolism (PE).
 Affected individuals also have an increased risk of heart attack and stroke caused by blood clots in the heart and brain.

 Mutations in the JAK2 and TET2 genes are associated with polycythemia vera.
-The function of the TET2 gene is unknown.
+Although it remains unclear exactly what initiates polycythemia vera, researchers believe that it begins when mutations occur in the DNA of a hematopoietic stem cell.
+These stem cells are located in the bone marrow and have the potential to develop into red blood cells, white blood cells, and platelets.
+JAK2 gene mutations seem to be particularly important for the development of polycythemia vera, as nearly all affected individuals have a mutation in this gene.
 The JAK2 gene provides instructions for making a protein that promotes the growth and division (proliferation) of cells.
 The JAK2 protein is especially important for controlling the production of blood cells from hematopoietic stem cells.

-These stem cells are located within the bone marrow and have the potential to develop into red blood cells, white blood cells, and platelets.
-JAK2 gene mutations seem to be particularly important for the development of polycythemia vera, as nearly all affected individuals have a mutation in this gene.
-JAK2 gene mutations result in the production of a JAK2 protein that is constantly turned on (constitutively activated), which improves the cell's ability to survive and increases production of blood cells.
+JAK2 gene mutations result in the production of a JAK2 protein that is constantly turned on (constitutively activated), which increases production of blood cells and prolongs their survival.
 With so many extra cells in the bloodstream, abnormal blood clots are more likely to form.
 Thicker blood also flows more slowly throughout the body, which prevents organs from receiving enough oxygen.
-Many of the signs and symptoms of polycythemia vera are related to a lack of oxygen in body tissues.
+Many of the signs and symptoms of polycythemia vera are related to a shortage of oxygen in body tissues.

+The function of the TET2 gene is unknown.
 Although mutations in the TET2 gene have been found in approximately 16 percent of people with polycythemia vera, it is unclear what role these mutations play in the development of the condition.

 Most cases of polycythemia vera are not inherited.
 This condition is associated with genetic changes that are somatic, which means they are acquired during a person's lifetime and are present only in certain cells.